hieuvp/learning-kubernetes/06-secrets-and-config-maps/README.md

             - containerPort: 3306
               protocol: TCP

-          # The volumeMount is pretty self-explanatory
+          # The "volumeMounts" is pretty self-explanatory
+          volumeMounts:
+            # On most distribution's version of MySQL,
+            # the data directory is located in the /var/lib/mysql/ directory.
+            - name: mariadb-data-volume
+              mountPath: /var/lib/mysql

-          # create a volume mount for the mariadb-config-volume
+              # Create a volume mount for the mariadb-config-volume
               # (specified in the volumes list below it)
               # to the path /etc/mysql/conf.d
-          volumeMounts:
-            - mountPath: /var/lib/mysql
-              name: mariadb-volume-1
+            - name: mariadb-config-volume
-            - mountPath: /etc/mysql/conf.d
+              mountPath: /etc/mysql/conf.d
-              name: mariadb-config-volume

-      # Both Secrets and ConfigMaps can be the source of Kubernetes "volumes"
+      # Both "Secrets" and "ConfigMaps" can be the source of
+      # Kubernetes "volumes"
       # and mounted into the containers instead of
       # using a filesystem or block device as the volume to be mounted
       volumes:
         # An emptyDir (effectively a temporary or ephemeral)
         # volume mounted to /var/lib/mysql to store the MariaDB data
         - emptyDir: {}
-          name: mariadb-volume-1
+          name: mariadb-data-volume
         # When the Pod restarts, the data in the emptyDir volume is lost

         # add your ConfigMap as a source by adding it